 PMS 424: RGB: 138; 139; 140; Hex: #8A8B8C

 PMS 420: RGB: 194; 192; 191; Hex: #C2C0BF

 The five official color options for the MIT logo are:

 For web developers, all five color options (plus the all-white rollover option) are available as a single tiled .png set, also known as a sprite, which allows any of the versions to be changed easily using CSS positioning.
-Contact CPS to acquire the sprite.
+Contact Communications Initiatives to acquire the sprite.

 The MIT seal may be expressed in red, black, or reversed out to white on dark backgrounds.